bennetthull/Group-Policy-and-Managing-Accounts/README.md

 - Login to Domain Controller
 - Configure Group Policy to Lockout After 5 Attempts
 - Pick a User and Attempt to Login 6 Times With Bad Password
-- Unlock the Account in Active Directory, Reset the User's Password, then Login
+- Reset the User's Password, Unlock the Account In Active Directory, then Login

 <h2>Deployment and Configuration Steps</h2>